Eugen Bleuler

 Paul Eugen Bleuler (1857 – 1939) was a Swiss psychiatrist and Medical Director of the Psychiatric Hospital Burghölzli in Zurich, famose for his contribution in the development of psychiatry and psychoanalysis.
 He gained worldwide recognition for introducing the terms schizophrenia, autism, and ambivalence.

 Bleuler redefined the term dementia praecox, originally described by Emil Kraepelin, refining its diagnostics and coining the condition’s new term schizophrenia.
-In his definition, he incorporated psychological, and to a lesser degree, social factors to the assumed neurobiological mechanism underlying the disorder.
+In his definition, he incorporated psychological and, to a lesser degree, social factors into the assumed neurobiological mechanism underlying the disorder.
 This re-evaluation of dementia praecox positioned him as an early advocate of the bio-psycho-social model of mental illness.

 Eugen Bleuler.
 Personal Life